The History Of Woolworth’s

 Photo: Copyright by The Pictorial News Co., N.Y.
 No. NN 98. {{PD-US}}; cropped by Beyond My Ken (talk) 21:01, 27 September 2011 (UTC) / Public domain

-The advertising of Woolworth’s as a five and dime store was an advertisement that was taken quite literally.
+The advertising of Woolworth’s as a five-and-dime store was taken quite literally.
 Woolworth actually had a price limit in their early stores.
-Unlike the 99 cent stores we frequent today where there are many items sold for more then 99 cents, Woolworth’s had an actual price limit where nothing was sold for more than either 5 or 10 cents.
-However, in 1932, the store added a 20 cents line of goods.
-With that line becoming very successful, three years later, the company’s cooperate offices decided to do away with price limits in the stores all together.
+Unlike the 99-cent stores we frequent today, where many items are sold for more than 99 cents, Woolworth’s had an actual price limit: nothing was sold for more than 5 or 10 cents.
+However, in 1932, the store added a 20-cent line of goods.
+With that line becoming very successful, three years later, the company’s corporate offices decided to do away with price limits in the stores altogether.

-When most people speak of he city of Liverpool, England, they are almost always applying the city’s name in a discussion about The Beatles.
+When most people speak of the city of Liverpool, England, they are almost always applying the city’s name in a discussion about The Beatles.
 However, the city of Liverpool is also known as the first city to incorporate a lunch counter inside a Woolworth store.
-If we look at all the coffee counters in Barnes and Noble stores and even the restaurants that would later open in places like Macy’s and Abraham & Straus stores, the idea started with Woolworth’s in Liverpool.
+If we look at all the coffee counters in Barnes & Noble stores and even the restaurants that would later open in places like Macy’s and Abraham & Straus, the idea started with Woolworth’s in Liverpool.

 Greensboro